Kpada/game_of_life/README.md

   This command builds the project within the container environment.

-- **From the Host Machine**: These commands are useful for quick checks or integrating with CI/CD pipelines.
+- **From the Host Machine**: These commands are useful for quick checks or integration with CI/CD pipelines.
 They run the specified tasks within the Docker container and then exit.

   For example, to build the project from the host machine: